hpssjellis/grants/helium-arduino-portenta-lora-vision-shield-sensor-actuator-machine-learning-tutorials-for-non-engineers.md

 ## Relevant Experience by Jeremy Ellis

 I have taught coding for 30 years, taught robotics for 7 years, developed my own Robotics curriculum.
-Have a Chemistry Degree, An Education Degree and a Diploma in Counselling.
+Have a Chemistry Degree, An Education Degree and a Diploma in Counseling.
 Taught myself Machine learning, am an Edge Impulse Ambassador https://www.edgeimpulse.com/ Have a class set of Arduino Portenta, with LoRa Vision Shields and Breakout boards for teaching Robotics during the next few years.